Looking for the best keto cookie ever? These melt in your mouth low carb and keto chocolate chip cookies are going to rock your world.

 Keto Chocolate Chip Cookies

 We have a chocolate chip cookie recipe in our family that is like none other.
-It became my mission to "keto-ize" it and continue enjoying these cookies with my kids.
+It became my mission to “keto-ize” it and continue enjoying these cookies with my kids.
+There was always this running joke in my family about who made the best cookies: me or grandma (my mom).

-Now, I took my mom's recipe and changed it slightly, so either way grandma won I suppose!
+Now, I took my mom’s recipe and changed it slightly, so either way, Grandma won I suppose!
 But, my kids always said mine was best.
 This was all pre-keto, of course.

 RELATED - How to Start the Keto Diet (AGAIN)

-I remember my mom's cookies fondly from when I was a kid and I want my kids to remember MY cookies fondly.
+I remember my mom’s cookies fondly from when I was a kid and I want my kids to remember my cookies fondly.
 I can still bake amazing cookies with fully keto approved ingredients.

-And who knows, maybe they will hand down MY keto version vs my mom's non-keto version.
+And who knows, maybe they will hand down MY keto version vs. my mom’s non-keto version.
 We can only hope!
-Love you mom!
+Love you, mom!

+These easy keto chocolate chip cookies are light and fluffy and almost melt in your mouth.
 Just look at how fluffy they are right from the start:

-And of course, the fluffiness doesn't stop there!
+And, of course, the fluffiness doesn’t stop there!

-Then you'll end up cookies like this:
+Then you’ll end up with cookies like this:

 I put them side by side so you can see the difference.
 The ones you just plop down (on the left) compared to the cookies that are rolled into a ball (on the right):

-It's fun to play around with them!
+It’s fun to play around with them!
+So…. you might be wondering…..

-Can I eat cookies on the keto diet?
+Can I Eat Cookies on the Keto Diet?

 Always remember that you want to focus on real, whole foods but there is always a time and place for yummy keto chocolate chip cookies!

+Yes, allulose is keto and this allulose/monkfruit blend works perfectly in these monkfruit chocolate chip cookies!
 These 3 are the easiest to substitute and are quite close in their proportions.

 Check out this easy sugar conversion chart if you are looking to make a substitution.

-Are Lily's chocolate chip cookies keto friendly?
+Are Lily’s Chocolate Chips keto friendly?

 You bet they are!
 In fact, some people eat them as a little treat.
 I've been known to grab a few chocolate chips to satisfy a sweet tooth.